smartemission/smartemission/docs/platform/installation.rst

 It is required to have an understanding of `Docker <https://www.docker.com>`_, as that is the main environment in which the SE Platform is run.

-- Required OS: Ubuntu Linux 14.04 or later (tested on 14.04)
+- Required OS: Ubuntu Linux 14.04 or later (tested on 14.04 and 16.04)
-- all components are Docker Images run as Docker Containers
+- all components are Docker Images run as Docker Containers (with exception `cAdvisor` on Ubuntu 14.04)
 - all required code comes from GitHub: https://github.com/Geonovum/smartemission
-- all dynamic data: settings, databases, logfiles is maintained on the system (via Docker container *Volume-mapping*)
+- all dynamic data: settings, databases, logfiles, website, ETL scripts is maintained on the host system (via Docker container *Volume-mapping*)
-- Docker images are connected via Docker Link (``--link``)  mapping
+- Docker images are connected and networked via Docker Link (``--link``)  mapping
 - all access to application services containers (GeoServer, SOS, Grafana etc) is proxied via the Apache2 `web` Docker container
-- settings per-system, like for test and production are kept in per-host ``<yourhostname>.args``
+- settings per-system, like passwords and other settings, are kept in per-host ``etl/options/<yourhostname>.args`` (see below)
 - dynamic data (databases, logs, backups) is maintained under ``/var/smartem``.
-- a single ``bootstrap.sh`` script will install ``Docker`` plus other required packages (see below)
+- a single ``bootstrap.sh`` script will install ``Docker`` plus other required packages (optional, see below)
 - all ETL/calibration processes run as scheduled ``cron`` jobs
 - all ETL Processes use a single Docker Image that embeds the `Stetl ETL Tool <http://stetl.org>`_
 - maintain ETL functionality in GitHub and just refresh/pull GitHub dir on server (no need for rebuilding Docker)